Standard Shipping in the US. For International Shipping, Customs and Tariffs may App

 A chainsaw chain tooth, or cutter, works similarly to a wood planer, removing thin shavings of wood.
 Each chain tooth has a depth adjustment mechanism, commonly called depth gauges, rakers, or drags, which determines the thickness of the shaving.

 When operating, feedback from the chain provides crucial information about depth gauge performance.
-If the blade is sharp and the shaving is thin, the chain operates smoothly.
+If the chain is sharp and the shaving is thin enough, the chain operates smoothly.
 However, thicker shavings require more power, potentially causing the chain to grab, chatter, or bog the engine.

 Chains bog or slow down when the energy required to remove wood approaches the engine's power output.
 Factors contributing to bogging include:

-Solutions include using full-skip or semi-skip chains, reducing bar length, or sharpening teeth to reset depth gauges.
+Solutions include using full-skip or semi-skip chains, reducing bar length, or sharpening teeth to lower chip thickness.

 Kickback is a sudden, forceful recoil that often causes injuries.
-It occurs when the engine’s force drives teeth and rakers deeper into the wood without operator control, particularly at the top quarter of the bar.
+It occurs when the engine’s force drives teeth and rakers deep into the wood without operator control, particularly at the top quarter of the bar tip.
 This results in the saw nose escaping the wood and rotating violently toward the operator.
-Preventive measures include maintaining proper chain tension and avoiding cutting with the bar’s nose.
+Preventive measures include avoiding cutting with the bar’s nose and staying out of the kickback zone.

 The top plate angle impacts cutter performance: